+The NE-135 course began as a proposal for curriculum enhancement to the Department of Energy in May of 1992.
+The proposal was accepted, and Pacific Gas and Electric Company provided matching funding.
 The original course development in 1993 required detailed planning and extensive participation of PG&E personnel, both at Diablo Canyon and at their San Francisco general office.
-For the 1994 course considerably less effort was required, because much of the ground work had been laid out the previous year.
+For the 1995 course considerably less effort was required, because much of the ground work had been laid out the previous year.
 Still, the considerable efforts of the PG&E personnel, and the strong support of their management, deserve recognition.
-In particular, the organizational efforts of Steve Petrie of the D.C. and Jim Radford of the S.F. training departments, Dave Bahner of D.C. operations, and Ray Foster of D.C. engineering should be commended.
+In particular, the organizational efforts of Bruce Terrell of the Diablo Canyon training department should be commended.

-With co-instructors Per Peterson, Jay James, and Jasmina Vujic, the course started Monday, July 5.
+With co-instructors Per Peterson and Jay James, the course started Monday, July 29.
 The first two weeks consisted of intensive instruction at U.C.
-Berkeley, with lectures, group activities, hands-on activities, and field trips filling each day from 9:00AM to 4:00PM.
-On Sunday, July 17, the students and instructors traveled to San Luis Obispo, staying at the dorms at Cal Poly.
+Berkeley, with lectures, group activities, hands-on activities, and field trips filling each day from 9:00AM to 3:00PM.
+On Sunday, August 11, the students and instructors traveled to San Luis Obispo, staying at the dorms at Cal Poly.
 The following week was spent out at the plant, participating in a broad range of learning activities.